etu-brute/ss14-Medbaytrainer/README.md

-# THE JUGG - Vanilla Medicine Training for SS14
+# THE JUG - Vanilla Medicine Training for SS14
 This is a pet project that originally started as a personal method to practice my own medical skills in space station.
 This mod is made to allow users the ability to practice their medical skills offline in a way that is less stressful, and without potentially ruining others' experiences.